ropensci/drake/README.md

 Too many data analysis projects follow a [Sisyphean loop](https://en.wikipedia.org/wiki/Sisyphus):

-1. Deploy your code.
+1. Launch the code.
 2. Wait for it to finish.
 3. Discover an issue.
-4. Repeat from scratch.
+4. Restart from scratch.

 But `drake` tracks changes.
 When you update your code or data, `drake` figures out exactly what needs building, and it builds it in the correct order.
-The next runthrough is shorter, and your progress is solid.
+The next runthrough is shorter, and your progress is steadier and smoother.

 ```r
 load_basic_example()